yourWaifu/sleepy-discord/README.md

 # Sleepy Discord
 C++ library for Discord

 Note: Sleepy Discord is pronounced as CP Discord, like the letters C and P. Actually, that's a joke.
-Sleepy should be pronounced the way you would normally prononce sleepy.
+Sleepy should be pronounced the way you would normally pronounce sleepy.

 # [Documentation](https://yourWaifu.github.io/sleepy-discord/documentation.html)
 [Here is the link to the docs:](https://yourWaifu.github.io/sleepy-discord/documentation.html)